Browse By Name

 +1 512 471 0526

-Expertise: My research interests include attitude development and expression in the following areas: prejudice and discrimination, ethnic and racial identity (with a focus on Arabs and African Americans), acculturation, immigration, and attitudes toward affirmative action beneficiaries.
-In addition, I also study the psychological antecedents of minority standardized test performance as well as issues related to culturally relevant research methodology.
-More recently, I have also been working on a project assessing the relationship between racial identity and body image for African American women.
+Expertise: Dr. Awad's research interests include attitude development and expression in the following areas: prejudice and discrimination, ethnic and racial identity (with a focus on Arabs and African Americans), acculturation, immigration, and attitudes toward affirmative action beneficiaries.
+In addition, Dr. Awad also studies the psychological antecedents of minority standardized test performance as well as issues related to culturally relevant research methodology.
+Recently, she has been working on a project assessing the relationship between racial identity and body image for African American women.

 Assistant Professor, Department of Curriculum and Instruction, College of Education